emmertarmin/telegram-scripts/README.md

 ```
 ## Setting up the project

-Before running it the first time, you need to fill `.env-example` with your own tokens, rename it to `.env`.
+Before running it the first time, you need to fill `.env-example` with your own tokens, and rename it to `.env`.

 You also need to create the `db` folder with a few database files (empty text files).
 The folder structure looks approximately like this: